Dallas Smith: 2018–2020: The Fall EP and Timeless

 In March 2019, Smith released his EP The Fall.
-The EP featured four straight #1 singles, "Make 'Em Like You", "Rhinestone World", "Drop", and "Timeless".
-Smith co-headlined the Friends Don't Let Friends Tour Alone Tour with Dean Brody across Canada in the Fall of 2020.
+The EP featured four straight number one singles, "Make 'Em Like You", "Rhinestone World", "Drop", and "Timeless".
+Smith co-headlined the Friends Don't Let Friends Tour Alone Tour with Dean Brody across Canada in the fall of 2020.

 In July 2020, a Nielsen Music study found Smith to be the sixth-highest played Canadian artist on domestic radio in the first half of 2020, ahead of Drake and Chad Brownlee, and slightly behind Virginia to Vegas and Justin Bieber.

 Smith's fourth studio album, Timeless was released on August 28, 2020, and contains all previously released material from The Fall, as well as the singles, "Like a Man" and "Some Things Never Change".
 In November 2020, Smith released his first Christmas single "Classic".